kvriet/kiteparts/README.md

 # kiteparts
-Lots of parametric kite parts!
+Lots of parametric kite parts created in OpenSCAD!
+Download and tweak to your liking.